Street, BPU, emergency crews pick up pieces of storm

 McPherson County’s low unemployment rate is good news, but it also creates some hardships for industries in the county.

-Page 2 of 2 - The county boasted an unemployment rate of 4.3 percent in May.
+The county boasted an unemployment rate of 4.3 percent in May.
 While McPherson County’s rate is up from April, the county still has the lowest in the region.

 Unfortunately, that creates a shallow pool of potential employees for industry in McPherson, as finding qualified candidates for open jobs can create road blocks for expansion.